MODEL PORTFOLIO

 CreditSight View Comment

 UBP’s NIM and core revenue generation is strong thanks to its pivot towards higher yielding retail via organic growth and acquiring Citi’s local retail portfolio.
 However, returns have suffered as the asset quality repercussions which we have forewarned from its aggressive growth strategy towards the risky retail segments have come through, with elevated credit costs since 2H23.
 It has slowed loan growth but credit costs have not shown signs of stabilisation given a still high appetite for risk.
 The reserve cover is maintained relatively thin.
 Continued shareholder support with yet another stock rights offering in 2Q24 has ensured sufficient capital for now.
-Still, we maintain U/P as it trades tight for its size and risk, given its asset quality issues and weak fundamentals.
+We drop coverage on UBP given the impending maturity of its sole $ bond in Oct-25.

 see more issuers DOWNLOAD PDF